-Through a Note the FSSAI has stated that
+Through a Note, the FSSAI has stated that

-Data of toxicological analysis is to be provided for its approval for those herbs which have not been specified in the Food Safety and Standards (Health Supplements, Nutraceuticals, Food for Special Dietary Use, Food for Special Medical Purpose, Functional Food and Novel Food) Regulations, 2016, and in these regulations if they are to be added in the beverages.
+Data of toxicological analysis is to be provided for its approval for those herbs which have not been specified in the Food Safety and Standards (Health Supplements, Nutraceuticals, Food for Special Dietary Use, Food for Special Medical Purpose, Functional Food and Novel Food) Regulations, 2016, and in these regulations if they are to be added to the beverages.

-The beverages must not contain psychotropic substance, as defined in the Schedule to the Narcotic Drugs and Psychotropic Substances Act, 1985 (61 of 1985) and the rules made thereunder, and substances listed in Schedules E and E1 of the Drugs and Cosmetics Rules, 1945, shall be included.’;
+The beverages must not contain the psychotropic substance, as defined in the Schedule to the Narcotic Drugs and Psychotropic Substances Act, 1985 (61 of 1985) and the rules made thereunder, and substances listed in Schedules E and E1 of the Drugs and Cosmetics Rules, 1945, shall be included.’;

 Microbiological Requirements for Non-Carbonated Water Based beverages have been given in the new Table 7 which has been added to this regulation and which is as follows:-

-|1.||Total plate count per ml||Not more than 50 cfu per ml.|
+|1.||Total plate count per ml||Not more than 50 CFU per ml.|

-|2.||Yeast and mould count per ml||Not more than 2 cfu per ml|
+|2.||Yeast and mould count per ml||Not more than 2 CFU per ml|

 |3.||Coliform count||Absent in 100 ml.|